ScientificX/Functional-Reactive-Programming/README.md

 **Citation Typo:** Please file an issue on the [citation typo]() issue board for misstyped citations.
 Formatting will default to (TODO; decide default citation format) if the original source does not have a formal citation format.

 ## License & Important Notice
 **The copyrights of original source publishers still apply:** Distributing original source files directly (as opposed to the citation of original sources) may be in violation of copyright law.
-Keep yourselves legally safe. **Do not distribute files,** instead distribute the links to the original sources.
+Keep yourselves legally safe. **Do not distribute files under copyright without a permission license from the copyright holder.
+Do not distribute links to pages that break copyrights, and do not distribute links to methods or tools that break copyrights.** Instead, distribute links to the *original sources* in the form of *citations*.
+Keep yourselves legally safe.

 This work is not endorsed by original source publishers.
 Under copyright law, fair use allows for the legal, unlicensed citation of copyrighted material.
-This work is strictly for non-commercial research, including only citations to original sources, and is therefore protected by copyright fair use.
+This work is strictly for non-commercial research, it includes only citations to original sources and is therefore protected by copyright fair use.

 ![Creative Commons Zero](https://i.creativecommons.org/p/zero/1.0/88x31.png) This repository is under the [creative commons zero](http://creativecommons.org/publicdomain/zero/1.0/) license.
 To the extent possible under law, [andersyr](https://gitlab.com/andersyr) waives all copyrights to [Functional Reactive Programming Resources](https://gitlab.com/andersyr/frp-resources).
 This work is published from the United States.